 If you’re confident in selecting and monitoring your own investments, you’ve got a couple of initial choices to make.
 Firstly, you have to choose which ‘platform’ you want to invest through, and secondly, you have to decide what you want to invest in.
 The minimum required to invest will depend on the platform, rather the funds you’re investing in.

 A platform is a middle-man who sits between you and the funds you invest in.
 You instruct the platform to buy and sell funds on your behalf, and they execute the trades for you.
 All the platforms are online, with some UK platforms including Hargreaves Lansdown, Vanguard, and AJ Bell Youinvest.
 Almost all major platforms allow you to open ISAs, SIPPs, or GIAs.

 Pricing for platforms can get quite complicated, as it depends on what kind of wrapper you want (ISA/SIPP/GIA), how much the initial investment is, and how much any ongoing contributions might be.
-Luckily, there are a couple of excellent comparison websites out there to help you choose, including Monevator and Thisismoney.

 The minimums for platforms vary, but you can sign up to Vanguard with as little as £500 per fund, with a £100 minimum per month for monthly investing, Hargreaves Lansdown with £100 lump sum, £25 per month for monthly investing, and AJ Bell with a £500 lump sum and £25 per month for monthly investing.

 Hopefully it’s clear by now that you don’t need huge amounts of money to get started with investing.
 Given that the benefits of investing grow exponentially, even investing small amounts early on in life can be incredibly beneficial later on.